 Went to try and get better photos of the Fabricius’ Nomad Bee and found another new bee at the same spot but on the other side of the burn.

 It has been accepted by an expert as a plausible Fork-jawed Nomad Bee.
 I only saw it for about a minute.

 Not sure but this could be showing the ‘forked jaw’.

 Fork-jawed Nomad Bee is a cleptoparasite of Orange-tailed Mining Bee which I have had confirmed at Treshnish.

 7th: A new bee species for me and the farm, beside the Ensay Burn cattle-grid, Fabricius’ Nomad Bee.
 It is pretty scarce in Scotland but I see that it has been seen on Mull before.

-It is a cleptoparasite of Gwnynne’s Mining Bee which I have only had confirmed as plausible so this is further of Gwnynne’s Mining Bee .
+It is a cleptoparasite of Gwynne’s Mining Bee which I have only had confirmed as plausible so this is further confirmation of Gwynne’s Mining Bee .

 5th: Red Grouse heard behind Toechtamhor

 4th: 11 Black-tailed Godwits ssp islandica near Treshnish House.
 They were in beautiful summer plumage, on their way back to Iceland.